 File Format JPEG or PNG – Optimize Images for WordPress

-Graphic applications allow you to save images in a number of different file formats.
+Graphic applications allow you to save images in many different file formats.
 The best formats for websites are JPEG and PNG.

 Use a JPEG for photographs as they have a high color count.
-This format uses special compression in order to reduce file size while not affecting the clarity of the image.
-Use PNGs for images such as screenshots, illustrations and website design images like icons and buttons.
-It uses a lossless compression technique to maintain a high quality image.
-Steer clear of using PNGs for photos as it will result in a very large file size.
+This format uses special compression to reduce file size while not affecting the clarity of the image.
+Use PNGs for images such as screenshots, illustrations, and website design images like icons and buttons.
+It uses a lossless compression technique to maintain a high-quality image.
+Steer clear of using PNGs for photos as it will result in a huge file size.